-- Developing, reviewing, updating and recommending corporate governance principles to the Board. - •Evaluating and making recommendations to the Board of Directors concerning the composition, governance and structure of the Board of Directors - •Determining the composition of Board committees, including the chairs. - •Evaluating and making recommendations to the Board of Directors concerning the qualifications and retirement age of directors. - ·Administering the annual Board and committee assessments. - Identifying, evaluating and proposing nominees for election to the Board of Directors and conducting searches for prospective Board members. - •Reviewing corporate governance developments, including shareholder engagement strategy. - •Overseeing specialty compliance programs and risks, including environmental, health and safety, business continuity, trade compliance, conflict minerals and harassment prevention. - •Reviewing the Company's corporate social responsibility and sustainability programs and related activities.
+- Developing, reviewing, updating and recommending Corporate Governance Principles to the Board. - Evaluating and making recommendations to the Board concerning the composition, governance and structure of the Board of Directors. - Determining the composition of Board committees, including the chairs. - Evaluating and making recommendations to the Board of Directors concerning the qualifications and retirement age of directors. - Administering the annual Board and committee assessments. - Conducting searches for prospective directors and identifying, evaluating and proposing nominees for election to our Board of Directors. - Reviewing corporate governance developments, including shareholder engagement strategy. - Overseeing specialty compliance programs and risks, including environmental, health, safety, physical security, business continuity and crisis response, trade compliance, conflict minerals and anti-harassment. - Reviewing the Company's corporate social responsibility and sustainability programs and related activities.